jinsupark/11ty-docs/content/blog/posts/blog-2.md

 ---
-title: To design and develop an interactive
+title: To design and develop an interactive globe
 date: 1000-01-05
 author: Jin Su Park
 category: Product